PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     Get the number of total queries for this server.

-    :returns: The number of dropped queries
+    :returns: The number of total queries

   .. method:: Server:getHealthCheckMode() -> str